 I’m currently working on an Ember.js web application that is a basic CRUD app with a twist — we don’t know all of the form fields or model attributes ahead of time, but rely on a JSON document to specify the names and types of attributes for which we need to render form controls.
 This presents some interesting challenges, the most significant being that our input elements don’t know what to bind their value to until they are instantiated.

 After trying a few different approaches, we settled on using a pair of observers to accomplish what a more direct binding could not in this scenario.
-One observer watches the input’s
+One observer watches the input’s @value@ property and updates the remote property value, and the other observer watches the remote property and updates the input’s @value@.

 Read on for a few more details.
 This example uses Ember.js 1.0.0-RC.1, and we are using the same general solution in 1.0.0-RC.3.